darktable-org/dtorg/content/resources/_index.md

 # User manual

-The [user manual](https://docs.darktable.org/usermanual/development/en/) contains the reference documentation for all features included in darktable.
-It is also available as [PDF](https://docs.darktable.org/usermanual/development/en/darktable_user_manual.pdf) or as [EPUB](https://docs.darktable.org/usermanual/development/en/darktable_user_manual.epub).
+The [user manual](https://docs.darktable.org/usermanual/5.6/en/) contains the reference documentation for all features included in darktable for the current stable version 5.6.1.
+It is also available as [PDF](https://docs.darktable.org/usermanual/5.6/en/darktable_user_manual.pdf) or as [EPUB](https://docs.darktable.org/usermanual/5.6/en/darktable_user_manual.epub).

-It currently tracks the development version of darktable so it might contain features you are missing in your stable installation.
+The manual is [also available](https://docs.darktable.org/usermanual/development/en/) for the current [development snapshot](https://github.com/darktable-org/darktable/releases/tag/nightly).

 The [Lua API](https://docs.darktable.org/lua/stable/) has its own manual.
 A guide for getting started with scripting is also available in the [main manual](https://docs.darktable.org/usermanual/development/en/lua/).